merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 {:.notice}
 In metagenome mode, this program will estimate metabolism for each contig in the metagenome separately.
 This will tend to underestimate module completeness because it is likely that many modules will be broken up across multiple contigs belonging to the same population.
 If you prefer to instead treat all enzyme annotations in the metagenome as belonging to one collective genome, you can do so by simply leaving out the `--metagenome-mode` flag (to effectively pretend that you are doing estimation for a single genome, although in your heart you will know that your contigs database really contains a metagenome).
 Please note that this will result in the opposite tendency to overestimate module completeness (as the enzymes will in reality be coming from multiple different populations), and there will be a lot of redundancy.
 We are working on improving our estimation algorithm for metagenome mode.
 In the meantime, if you are worried about the misleading results from either of these situations, we suggest binning your metagenomes first and running estimation for the bins as described below.

+### Estimation for gene cluster bins in a pangenome

+You can estimate the metabolisms collectively encoded by a set of gene clusters in a pangenome by providing this program with a pangenome database, its associated genomes storage database, and the name of the collection describing your gene cluster bins:

+{{ codestart }}
+anvi-estimate-metabolism --pan-db %(pan-db)s -g %(genomes-storage-db)s -C COLLECTION_NAME
+{{ codestop }}

+In this case, the program will estimate metabolism for each bin of gene clusters independently, by considering the set of enzyme annotations encoded within the set of gene clusters in the bin.
+Each gene cluster typically includes more than one gene from different genomes, and can therefore have multiple functions associated with it.
+To select which annotation is most relevant for estimation purposes, we pick the dominant function from each annotation source -- for instance, the KOfam with the highest number of annotations within the cluster and the COG with the highest number of annotations.
+Please note that this means that a gene cluster can still have multple annotations associated with it (a maximum of one per annotation source), so we don't allow calculation of copy numbers for pangenomes (i.e., you can't use the `--add-copy-number` flag for this input type).

 ### Estimation for a set of enzymes